1300 307 576 Call now Request a callback

 • The larvae of House Flies can take 3 – 60 days to mature.

-• Pupae matures in 3 – 28 days.
+• Pupae mature in 3 – 28 days.

 • Once indoors, house flies can be found resting on walls, floors or ceilings.
-Outdoors they can be seen on plants, the ground, fences, compost heaps and rubbish bins.
+Outdoors, they can be seen on plants, the ground, fences, compost heaps and rubbish bins.

 At night them they prefer to rest near food sources approx. 5 to 15 feet off the ground.